 Hong Kong ranks high in the world’s leading surveys on best business cities, economic freedom, competitiveness, opportunity and ease of doing business.

 Thanks to different types of public and private initiatives especially designed to nurture startups and attract talents – government funding schemes, seed capital providers, business development support, design support, promotion platforms, market access, incubation programmes and co-work spaces – Hong Kong has become a global launch pad for start-ups.
 We also offer a robust IP protection regime to effectively protect the fruits of innovation and creativity, as well as professional services in licensing, franchising and IP registration.

 International companies choose Hong Kong as their preferred place in Asia to establish a business or set up offices.
-At present, nearly 8 000 overseas and Mainland companies have offices in Hong Kong, of which about half are regional headquarters and offices.
+At present, over 8 200 overseas and Mainland companies have offices in Hong Kong, of which about half are regional headquarters and offices.
 Hong Kong is keen to attract more overseas enterprises.
 Various government bodies offer a range of services and support to foreign companies looking to establish themselves here.

 Hong Kong’s many advantages are enhanced by talented people, world-class infrastructure, well-developed international and domestic transport networks, quality business support services and financial infrastructure of the highest world standards.

 An important international banking and financial hub, Hong Kong is China’s global financial centre.
 The Shanghai-Hong Kong Stock Connect directly connects the capital markets of the two places and expedites the internationalisation of the Renminbi.
 The Stock Exchange of Hong Kong (SEHK) topped the global IPO rankings from 2009-2011 and in 2015-2016.
 More than 2 000 companies are listed in Hong Kong with total market capitalisation of about $32 trillion (US$4 trillion) and average daily turnover of over $80 billion.